 \section{Introduction}

 The trans-Neptunian objects, or TNOs, are relics of the Solar System's formation.
 Their orbital distribution is the result of the dynamical evolution suffered by the planetary system, being transported out of their original location by the migration of the planets, especially after the gas dissipated from the disk \cite[for instance see][]{tsiganis2005NiceModel,nesvornymorbidelli2012}.

-Therefore, members of the trans-Neptunian population may be found in different locations within our planetary system, for example, among the Centaurs \citep{duncanlevison1997Icar} or asteroids from the Main Belt \citep{hasegawa2021ApJ}.
-Because the TNOs are far enough from the Sun, most of them may retain ices on their surfaces, mostly H$_2$O, N$_2$, CH$_4$, among others \citep{baruccimerlin2020tnss,pinillaalonso2025NatAs}.
-Among the ''oddities'' found in this population, its largest body, the dwarf planet Pluto, has an atmosphere \citep{brosch1995plutoatm,gladstone2016plutoatm}; while two other bodies, Haumea and Quaoar, have confirmed ring systems surrounding them \citep{ortiz2017Natur,morgado2023Natur}.
-In this work, we focus on photometric data of TNOs.
+Therefore, their physical properties may reflect this evolution.
+In particular, in this work, we focus on photometric data of TNOs.

-The colors of the TNOs show a wide distribution, ranging from solar-like, or even slightly bluish, up to extremely red \cite[see][and references therein]{luujewitt1996AJ,perna2010,Fraser2023,bernardinelli2025AJ}.
+The colors of the TNOs show a wide distribution, ranging from solar-like (neutral) or even slightly bluish, up to extremely red \cite[see][and references therein]{luujewitt1996AJ,perna2010,Fraser2023,bernardinelli2025AJ}.
 Early works discussed the existence of a global bimodality of the color distribution (for example \citealt{telgerroma1998Natur} in favor, or \citealt{barucci2000AJ} against).
 The argument in favor of the possible bimodality was the precision needed to detect it \citep{telgerroma1998Natur}.
 Later studies reduced this possibility to only Centaurs and, possibly, small TNOs \citep{peixinho2012,peixinho2025cent}.

-Nevertheless, the issue, far from being resolved, is as present as ever.
-Recent large observing surveys, which will be described in more detail below, such as Col-OSSOS \citep{Fraser2023,marsset2023PSJ} and DES \citep{bernardinelli2025AJ}, reopened the debate showing an apparent split into two populations, which is especially apparent when including near-infrared (NIR) magnitudes, either Y or J. Nevertheless, one particular aspect that has not been considered in these works is the effect of phase coloring.
+Recent large observing surveys, which will be described in more detail below, such as Col-OSSOS \citep{Fraser2023,marsset2023PSJ} and DES \citep{bernardinelli2025AJ}, found that the colors are split into two populations.
+Nevertheless, one aspect that has not been considered in these works is the effect of phase coloring.
 Note that \cite{Alvarez-Candal2019} did not find any evidence of a bi-modal color distribution using the difference of absolute magnitudes $H_V-H_R$ in a sample of $\approx 100$ objects.